 In this article, we will look at the current state of tenant improvement allowances in Austin and answer six important questions that all current and prospective Austin tenants – and landlords – need to read.

-1. Do TI Allowances Cover the Cost of Construction?
+1. Do Tenant Improvement Allowances Cover the Cost of Construction?

 The thought that the cost of moving into a new space will be covered by the tenant improvement allowance is becoming more of a myth than an expectation in today’s market.
 Listing brokers may sell this dream early in the touring stages, but when further due diligence is done, build-out costs rarely come in below final TI packages.

 TI allowances today range from $3 – $4 per square foot, per year of term, which comes out to $25 – $50 for a long-term deal.
 Construction costs alone rarely come in below $20/SF, proving that it is extremely difficult to negotiate a deal in which your tenant improvement package covers the construction of your new space.

-2. What Costs Should I Consider That Aren’t Included in TI?
+2. What Costs Should I Consider That Aren’t Included in Tenant Improvement?

 In addition to construction costs, many tenants fail to account for other fees such as design, engineering and consulting fees.
-These can cost anywhere from $2 – $6/SF depending on the scope of the project.
+These can cost anywhere from $2 to $6/SF depending on the scope of the project.

 Things like test fits and architectural drawings typically fall outside the allowance that landlords provide.
-Legal fees pertaining to negotiation service and construction contracts, which can range between $1 – $3/SF, can also be an overlooked cost that can end up making a large impact on the overall cost of a project.
+Legal fees pertaining to negotiation service and construction contracts, which can range between $1 to $3/SF, can also be an overlooked cost that can end up making a large impact on the overall cost of a project.